ckeditor/ckeditor5/docs/updating/update-to-40.md

 ### AI Assistant integration

-Below affects all editor integrations that use AI Assistant feature.
+The below information affects all editor integrations that use the AI Assistant feature.

-We added support for AWS Bedrock service and for providing custom adapters that may extend our solutions or allow to connect to a custom model.
-To enable this, it was necessary to perform refactoring in the feature's plugins architecture and config structure.
-This also makes us ready for providing new AI-related features in the future, hopefully without introducing more breaking changes.
+We added support for the AWS Bedrock service and for providing custom adapters that may extend our solutions or allow to connect to a custom model.
+To enable this, it was necessary to perform refactoring in the feature's plugins architecture and configuration structure.
+However, we hope it makes us ready for providing new AI-related features in the future without introducing more breaking changes.

 Before, the OpenAI adapter was automatically required by the `AIAssistant` plugin.
-Now, the integrator must explicitly add chosen adapter to the list of plugins:
+Now, the integrator must explicitly add the chosen adapter to the list of plugins:

 ```js
 // Before: